llnoor/AKL-_v.2.0/README.md

-LAMP
+LAMPh

 Laboratory for Advanced Materials Physics

-LAMP — acronym from Laboratory for Advanced Materials Physics.
-LAMP is an interesting computer program.
+LAMPh — acronym from Laboratory for Advanced Materials Physics.
+LAMPh is an interesting computer program.
 His experimental tasks help to better understand the physical processes.

 The program includes a set of laboratory experiments that cover the following topics: